Membership Inference Attacks against Diffusion Models: Membership Inference Attacks against Diffusion Model

 \subsection{Formalization}

 A membership inference attack in this paper is defined as a game between an adversary $\mathcal{A}$ and a challenger $\mathcal{C}$.
-We note that the adversary's knowledge about a model is different for white-box and black-box settings.
-White-box setting means that an adversary has access to an architecture of the model and its parameters obtained via training while black-box setting means that an adversary cannot obtain these information.
+We note that the adversary's knowledge about the target model is different for white-box and black-box settings.
+White-box setting means that an adversary has access to an architecture of the model and its parameters while black-box setting means that an adversary cannot obtain these information.